-You are encouraged not to change your schedule.
-However, changes may be possible before or after your arrival.
+You are encouraged not to change your schedule once you have submitted your module selection form; however, that may be possible in certain cases.
 Please contact Cheryl Lochner-Wright, the UWEC Winchester study abroad coordinator with questions about changes.

-If you would like to make any changes after your arrival, you will need to complete a paperbased change form and give it to the University of Winchester study abroad coordinator.
+If you would like to make any changes after your arrival, you will need to complete a paper-based change form and give it to the University of Winchester study abroad coordinator.
 Some UW-Eau Claire students find the registration process frustrating as much of it is still paper-based, unlike the online system at UW-Eau Claire.
 Please be patient and remember that this is part of adjusting to a new academic system.